 - 23.4 To be eligible to compete in the 4WD class, 2WD cars must race at 1588 grams minimum weight. - 23.4.1 At National Championship events, 2WD cars (one driven axle) are not allowed in the 4WD Class events (this does not preclude any drive-train breakages during a heat/final).
 This can be adopted at other sanctioned events organised by the Section if deemed necessary.
-Individual Regions can decide if this rule is appropriate. - 23.5 Any type of speed controller may be used but it must be contained within the car and not protrude through the bodyshell.
+Individual Regions can decide if this rule is appropriate. - 23.4.2 At National Championship events, any car competing in the 4WD Class must have effective drive to the front wheels.
+Any car which is designated as 4WD, must be able to complete a lap of the track with either the front or rear pair of drive-shafts removed, and all settings of the remaining drive-train as it will be raced, in a reasonable time frame.
+This can be adopted at other sanctioned events organised by the Section if deemed necessary.
+Individual regions can decide if this rule is appropriate.